How To Implement An ERP System

 It's imperative that direction come from the highest executive levels, but at the same time, needs to involve all users of the system, since at the time the new ERP goes into production, at minimum, all employees MUST be able to perform their jobs.
 This is not to say that they won't do their jobs differently or more efficiently, but the data and operations needed to perform their job functions must be available.

-Once all of the functional operations and system objectives are identified, the next step is to have someone knowledgeable on the ERP application develop a functional design which needs to include a gap analysis as well as an interface design and data migration strategy.
+Once all of the functional operations and system objectives are identified, the next step is to have someone knowledgeable on the ERP application develop a Functional Design which needs to include a Gap Analysis as well as a Systems Interface Design and Data Migration Strategy.

 The gap analysis is critical and its purpose is to identify what functions are required that are not native in the ERP application.
 These are the functions that will require custom development and can greatly increase the cost of the total solutions.